-It is worth mentioning that our picture of many aspects of horse genetics is incomplete so our understanding is always subject to change.
-When appropriate, I will come back and update these articles to reflect the latest research.
+It is worth mentioning that our picture of many aspects of horse genetics is incomplete so our understanding is always subject to change!

-The topic for this first of the series will be the Extension locus that mediates the production of red and black pigment and the Agouti locus which is involved in deciding where on the body each of these is produced.
+The focus of this article is the Extension locus that mediates the production of red and black pigment and the Agouti locus which is involved in deciding where on the body each of these is produced.

 The Extension Locus

 You may already know that this locus is responsible for black pigmentation and interacts with the agouti locus.
-A horse that displays black pigment – be it a solid black or a buckskin – must carry at least one copy of the dominant allele at this locus, represented by a capital ‘E’.
-A horse that is red with no black hair – like a chestnut, palomino or red dun – must be homozygous for the recessive allele represented by a lowercase ‘e’.
+A horse that displays black pigment, be it a solid black or a buckskin, must carry at least one copy of the dominant allele at this locus, represented by a capital ‘E’.
+A horse that is red with no black hair, like a chestnut, palomino or red dun, must be homozygous for the recessive allele represented by a lowercase ‘e’.
 Horses that carry one of each produce black pigment and look the same as a homozygous dominant individual.
-But what does it actually do?
+But what does this gene actually do?

 Skin color in mammals is produced by specialised pigment cells.
 These cells produce pigments in response to chemicals, like hormones, when the embryo is developing in the womb or later in life when there is growth.
 In the case of the Extension gene, the gene codes for a specific receptor found in the membrane of these specialised cells.
 This receptor is activated by a hormone produced by the pituitary gland.
 Once the receptor has been activated, it triggers the specialised pigment cell to stop producing red pigment (which it does by default) and start producing black pigment instead.

-If this receptor is flawed or absent, as represented by a lowercase ‘e’, the cells never receive the message to start producing black pigment from the hormone trying to bind – so they can only ever produce red as this is their default state.
+If this receptor is flawed or absent, as represented by a lowercase ‘e’, the cells never receive the message to start producing black pigment from the hormone trying to bind.
+As a result, they can only ever produce red as this is their default state.
 But if there are any receptors at all – even if it’s only half the amount there could be – there is somewhere for the hormone to bind to trigger the production of black pigment.
 This is why it doesn’t matter if a horse is heterozygous or homozygous for ‘E’ and why ‘E’ is dominant over ‘e’.

-Agouti is the term used to describe phenotypes that combine black and red patterning in a particular way.
+Agouti is the term used to describe a variety of phenotypes across many species that combine black and red patterning in a particular way.
 What the gene at the Agouti locus actually codes for is a chemical called Agouti Signalling Peptide (or ASIP).
 ASIP acts by binding to the receptor coded for by the Extension gene in place of the hormone.
 This causes the cell to stop producing black pigment and produce the default red instead.

 In some animals like mice and dogs, this on-off switch makes it possible to create hairs that are banded black and red as they grow out.
 This is what is often called the “agouti” pattern.
 However, in horses, unlike in these other species, instead of turning the Extension receptor on and off repeatedly in the same location to produce banded hairs, ASIP is limited to certain parts of the body only.
 Where ASIP is present, hormones that switch on the production of black pigment don’t bind to the Extension receptor and so the cells only produce the default red pigment.

 The allele we call ‘A’, is a functional version of ASIP.
-In bay horses ASIP is produced all over the body but not the ear points or upper legs, as well as the mane and tail.
+In bay horses ASIP is produced all over the body except for the ear points, upper legs, mane and tail.
 This results in the familiar phenotype with its black ‘points’.
 The lowercase ‘a’ represents a complete absence of functional ASIP.
 This lets the pituitary hormone bind freely to all Extension receptors and therefore the horse appears solid black with no red.
 It is currently not known what causes variants of bay such as wild bay and seal brown but it is likely other alleles are involved which may influence where on the body ASIP is expressed.